-In this section, boost and its derived version of bridgeless PFC topologies is reviewed and a comparison among the topologies is tabulated in Tables 1 and 2.
+In this section, boost and its derived version of bridge less PFC topologies are reviewed and a comparison among the topologies is tabulated in Tables I and II.

-2.1 | Classical bridgeless boost PFC converter
+Classical bridgeless boost PFC converter 21

-The bridgeless boost PFC converter shown in Figure 1 is an attractive solution for power levels greater than 1 kW where power density and efficiency (reduction in gate driver loss) are especially critical parameters.
-In this topology, both switches are turned-ON using a single driver circuit; thus, the gating signal of the switches is identical, as shown in Figure 1(b).
-Therefore, power density (elimination of an additional gate driver circuit) and efficiency of the converter improve in comparison with those bridgeless boost PFC converters where separate driver circuits are used.
+The bridgeless boost PFC converter shown in Fig. 1 is an attractive solution for power levels greater than 1 kW where power density and efficiency (reduction in gate driver loss) are especially critical parameters.
+In this topology, both switches are turned-ON using a single driver circuit; thus, the gating signal of the switches is iden-

+This is the author manuscript accepted for publication and has undergone full peer review but has not been through the copyediting, typesetting, pagination and proofreading process, which may lead to IET Research Journals, pp. 1-9 © The Institution of Engineering and Technology 2015 of an additional gate driver circuit) and efficiency of the converter improves in comparison with those bridgeless boost PFC converters where separate driver circuits are used.
 Also, this topology avoids the heat management problem of diode bridge rectifiers while it does introduce electromagnetic interference (EMI) problems [30].
 Moreover, in this topology, the input line is floating with respect to the PFC ground; therefore, it is not possible to sense the input voltage without a low frequency transformer or an optical-coupler.
+Because of current does not share the same path during each half cycle of input voltage, complex circuity is needed to sense the input current.